reyesjl/SeaShell/README.md

     >$ A | B | C | D < infile > outfile

-i.
-A reads in from 'infile' ii.     passes it's output to B's input iii.
-B passes it's output to C's input iv.
-C does the same to D
+1. 'infile' is redirected as input to A
+2. A pipes output to B's input
+3. B pipes output to C's input
+4. C pipes output to D's input
-v.
-Finally D's output goes to the 'outfile'
+5. Finally D's output is redirected to 'outfile'

 ## 3. The Shell Subsystems